kevinhillinger/azuread-b2c-cert-rotator/README.md

 ### Responding (the scheduled caller)

-You can use it as a webhook to get the result.
-Change it to a GET request.
-In this example, I setup a Logic App that will:
+In this example, I setup a scheduled Logic App that will execute on an interval:

 1. Store an array of policy key ids in a Logic App variable (set it to what you want or you could retrieve this list dynamically)
 2. Execute the Function, get the result, and take conditional action